Lowest Price Guaranteed

 Quick answer: flooring installation in New Westminster

 How much does flooring installation cost in New Westminster?
 Name Flooring prices installation as a labour rate, with materials billed separately.
-Labour runs about $0.95 per square foot for carpet, $1.45 glue-down or $1.70 click for vinyl plank, $1.75 for laminate, and $2.50 for engineered hardwood, with solid hardwood at $3.00 to $3.25 and stairs from $10 per step.
-Tile and refinishing existing hardwood are quoted per project.
+Labour runs about $0.95 per square foot for carpet, $2.25 glue-down or $1.70 click for vinyl plank, $1.75 for laminate, and $2.50 for engineered hardwood, with solid hardwood at $3.00 to $3.25 and stairs from $10 per step.
+Tile starts from $9.50/sf, quoted per space based on tile format, pattern, and wet-area requirements.
 A 5% GST and a minimum job charge apply, and your free estimate returns the full installed total with materials in under two minutes.

 Name Flooring installation labour rates in New Westminster (2026)

-Material Installation labour, per sq ft (CAD) Best use in a New West home
+Material Installation labour, per sq ft (CAD) Best use in a New Westminster home

 Carpet from $0.95 Bedrooms and stairs